-You can call or write Member Services.
-This is a complaint.
+You may not be happy about a provider or an operational issue, and you may want to complain.
+You can call the toll-free number the back of on your ID card or write Member Services.
 Your complaint should include a description of the issue.
 You should include copies of any records or documents that you think are important.
-We will review the information and provide you with a written response within 15 business days of receiving the complaint.
+We will review the information and provide you with a written response within 30 calendar days of receiving the complaint.
 We will let you know if we need more information to make a decision.
-We may take an additional 15 working days to issue our written decision.